MattFLPe/name-generator/README.md

 # name-generator
- A random name generator built using JavaScript.
+ A random name generator, which I built using JavaScript.